 Harassed Because of Your Medical Condition

-Employer frequently mocked employee’s hearing impairment, moved her work station to a loud area, deliberately spoke in a low voice knowing she could not hear, unjustifiably berated her until she had a nervous breakdown and was taken to a hospital.
+Employer frequently mocked the employee’s hearing impairment, moved her work station to a loud area, deliberately spoke in a low voice knowing she could not hear, unjustifiably berated her until she had a nervous breakdown and was taken to a hospital.

 Discrimination manifests itself in different ways.
 Generally, there is some adverse action.
 Retaliation for reporting disability discrimination or for seeking help with your medical condition in the form of an accommodation, is a separate violation that gives rise to an additional claim.